Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Information-Theoretic Quantities for Measuring Individual Neuron Importance

 \textbf{Entropy.} Entropy quantifies the uncertainty of a RV.
 In the context of a NN, the entropy

-has been proposed as an importance function for pruning in~\cite{he2014reshaping}.
-Specifically, the entropy $\ent{T^{(i)}_{j}}$ indicates if the neuron output varies enough to fall into different quantization bins for different data samples.
+indicates if the neuron output varies enough to fall into different quantization bins for different data samples.
+It has been proposed as an importance function for pruning in~\cite{he2014reshaping}.

-\textbf{Mutual Information.} While small or zero entropy of a neuron output suggests that it has little influence on classification performance, the converse is not true, i.e., a large value of $\ent{T^{(i)}_{j}}$ does not imply that the neuron is important for classification.
+\textbf{Mutual Information.} While zero entropy of a neuron output suggests that it has little influence on classification performance (see also Example~\ref{ex:entropy} below), the converse is not true, i.e., high entropy does not imply that the neuron is important for classification.
 Indeed, the neuron may capture a highly varying feature of the input that is irrelevant for classification.
-As a remedy, we consider the mutual information between the neuron output and the class variable, i.e.,
+As a remedy, the mutual information between the neuron output and the class variable, i.e.,

-This quantity measures how the knowledge of $T^{(i)}_{j}$ helps predicting $Y$, was used to characterize neuron importance in, e.g.,~\cite{Deepmind_Cats}, and appears in corresponding classification error bounds~\cite{Verdu_GeneralizingFano}.
+measures how the knowledge of $T^{(i)}_{j}$ helps predicting $Y$.
+It was used to characterize neuron importance in, e.g.,~\cite{Deepmind_Cats}, and appears in corresponding classification error bounds~\cite{Verdu_GeneralizingFano}.
 It can be shown that neurons with small $\ent{T^{(i)}_{j}}$ also have small $\mutinf{T^{(i)}_{j};Y}$, cf.~\cite[Th.~2.6.5]{Cover_Information}.

 \textbf{Kullback-Leibler Selectivity.} It has been observed that, especially at deeper layers, the activity of individual neurons may distinguish one class from all others.
 Mathematically, for such a neuron there exists a class $y$ such that the class-conditional distribution $P_{T_j^{(i)}|Y=y}$ differs significantly from the marginal distribution $P_{T_j^{(i)}}$, i.e., the \emph{specific information} (cf.~\cite{Williams_PID}) $\kld{P_{T_j^{(i)}|Y=y}}{P_{T_j^{(i)}}}$ is large.
 Neurons with large specific information for at least one class may be useful for classification, but may nevertheless be characterized by low entropy $\displaystyle\ent{T^{(i)}_{j}}$ and low mutual information $\mutinf{T^{(i)}_{j};Y}$, especially if the number $C$ of classes is large.
 We therefore propose the maximum specific information over all classes as a measure of neuron importance: